FIRST PAGE

 Oil and water don't mix (Proverb)

-AT A STUFFY English garden party, Beatrice Lillie (Lady Peel), wearing the Peel pearls, was approached by a lady who said maliciously,
+At a stuffy English garden party, Beatrice Lillie (Lady Peel), wearing the Peel pearls, was approached by a lady who said maliciously,

 "What lovely pearls, Beatrice.
 Are they genuine?"